Our hearing tests are non-invasive and painless. They are performed to test your ability to hear different pitches and understand speech.

 This appointment is a crucial step in the process and will typically take at least an hour.
 It is recommended that you reserve ample time for a thorough fitting.
 It might also be worth taking a family member to the hearing aid to help you recall all the information that we will give you.

 We can use specialized equipment during a professional hearing aid cleaning procedure to gently remove any buildup of earwax, sweat, dust, or dirt from your hearing aids.
 We will ensure that all the debris is removed safely.
 Hearing aid cleaning appointments are very quick most of the time and don't always require the need to leave your hearing aids in the clinic overnight.
+To learn more about hearing aid cleaning visit us in Seattle, WA.

 Hearing Aid Reprogramming